PlanTL-INTELCOMP/DBimport/README.md

 Each dataset can be imported using a different python script with specific options that are intrinsic to the structure of the database as described below.

+Note that we do not provide the original data for any of the datasets.
+Therefore, users will need to obtain the data from the source providers, and it will be their responsability to comply with any copyright or use limitations imposed by the data owners.

 # Quick Installation instructions